 Now that we know what Soda Ash is and how it reacts in water, let’s talk about why it sometimes clouds up a pool.

 The high pH of Soda Ash itself can create a high-LSI violation in its immediate vicinity.
+It drastically raises the pH in the water around it, which leads to clouding.
 This explains why the cloudiness does not happen all at once, rather the process creates a cloudy plume that slowly expands across the pool.
 This cloudiness is just calcium carbonate precipitating out of solution.

 There is another way to look at this phenomena of why Soda Ash sometimes clouds up pools.
 Beyond the LSI violation aspect, the high pH converts bicarbonate ions into carbonate ions.
 Remember our article explaining alkalinity?
 It had an alkalinity graph showing how pH determines the type of alkalinity you have.
 Here is the graph as a reminder: